amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/workflow-step1.md

 - Include only essential structural elements.
 - No styling decisions.
-- No attributes (handled later).
+- No HTML attributes (added later in Step 2 or Step 4).
 - DO NOT rename, wrap, or alias VIS primitives.

-If the component includes a button, icon, input, spinner, etc., the anatomy MUST reference the **actual VIS primitive**.
+If the component includes a button, icon, input, spinner, etc.,
+the anatomy MUST reference the **actual VIS primitive**.

 ## Variants (BEM Modifiers)